-3.6 Configuring Carrier and Shelf Attributes using HPDL
+3.6 Configuring carrier and shelf attributes using HPDL

-A special description language has been developed by Pigeon Point to describe the structure and device population of specific AdvancedTCA shelves, ShMM carriers and non-intelligent subsidiary FRUs managed by the Shelf Manager (such as Fan trays, PEMs, alarm panels).
+HPDL is a special language used to describe the structure and device population of specific AdvancedTCA shelves, ShMM carriers and non-intelligent subsidiary FRUs managed by the Shelf Manager (such as Fan trays, PEMs, alarm panels).
 This language is called HPDL (which is short for Pigeon Point Hardware Platform Description Language).